 Research and graduate education occur within the three academic departments, listed below, with guidance and support from the Office of Research and Advanced Studies.

 - Department of Veterinary Clinical Medicine

-To see the breadth of scholarly activity of college faculty, visit individual faculty biosketch pages or view the recent quarterly reports on grants, publications, presentations, and honors.
-Below is a sampling of recent grants and publications.
+To see the breadth of scholarly activity of college faculty, visit individual faculty biosketch pages or view the sampling of recent grants and publications below.